cerisara/multiplex/README.md

 - No support for browser-zooming
 - you cannot erase a drawing for now
-- It requires for now an initial press on "a" by the master to have correct scaling of drawings in the client; this is annoying and must be removed.
+- It requires for now an initial press on "BACKSPACE" by the master to have correct scaling of drawings in the client; this is annoying and should be removed.

 Init process: